SprintHive/charts/README.md

     # so for example to uninstall the elasticsearch chart
     helm del --purge esdb

+### Making changes to this repo

+After committing and pushing you need to upload the charts to s3.

+    ./package.sh sprinthive-dev-charts

 ### Preparing minikube

 This is documented as part of the SHIP guide [read more here](https://github.com/SprintHive/ship/wiki/Preparing-minikube)